z0al/dotfiles/README.md

 * 🦄 [Pure](https://github.com/sindresorhus/pure) prompt
 * 💅 Gnome Snazzy theme (inspired by [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy))

+**It also includes:**

+* [NVM](https://github.com/creationix/nvm): The popular Node Version Manager as git submodule + shell integrations.

 ## Customization

-If `.extra` exists, it will be sourced along with the other files.
+If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

+> **NOTE:** the `~/.extra` file will be used by both `bash` and `zsh` so mind your shell syntax.

 **Example:**